Virtual concert: Live virtual concerts

 Back in the United States, Michael Jackson was “revived” for the 2014 Billboard Music Awards using the Pepper's Ghost effect once again.
-This production also included an impersonator, a scan of a 1997 mold of Jackson’s face, detailed costuming, special effects, and more to ensure accuracy of the virtual figure.
+This production also included an impersonator, a scan of a 1997 mold of Jackson’s face, detailed costuming, special effects, and more to ensure accuracy of the Jackson's virtual counterpart.

 The same year, M.I.A. and Janelle Monáe used the effect to "appear" at each other’s respective concerts in New York and Los Angeles, yet they did not attempt to look realistic; rather, they were projected as technological “holograms,” splitting into two figures and reuniting throughout the performance.
-Since then, Jenni Rivera’s image was projected at a 2016 Day of the Dead event in Los Angeles, and Juan Gabriel was made a "hologram" in a 2017 performance shortly after his death.
+Since then, Jenni Rivera's image was projected at a 2016 Day of the Dead event in Los Angeles, and Juan Gabriel was made a "hologram" in a 2017 performance shortly after his death.

 On May 27, 2022, the Swedish pop group ABBA began the ABBA Voyage, a virtual concert residency.
 The concerts feature virtual avatars (dubbed 'ABBAtars'), depicting the group as they appeared in 1979, and using vocals re-recorded by the group specifically for the show, accompanied by a live instrumental band on stage.
 The concerts are held in ABBA Arena, a purpose-built venue near the Queen Elizabeth Olympic Park in London.
-The digital versions of ABBA have been created with motion capture and performance techniques with the four band members and the visual effects company Industrial Light & Magic, in what is the company’s first foray into music.
+The digital versions of ABBA have been created with motion capture and performance techniques with the four band members and the visual effects company Industrial Light & Magic as the company’s first foray into music.

-On December 2, 2023, KISS unveiled their digital avatars at the end of their final concert at Madison Square Garden in New York.
-While the four members of KISS had left the stage, the avatars performed a song on-screen.
+On December 2, 2023, Kiss unveiled their digital avatars at the end of their final concert at Madison Square Garden in New York.
+While the four members of Kiss had left the stage, the avatars performed a song on-screen.
 The performance ended with the text "A NEW ERA BEGINS".
 The avatars were also designed by Industrial Light & Magic (ILM) and used to announce a partnership with Pophouse Entertainment to produce a future virtual concert residency similar to ABBA Voyage.